 The IP is monitoring this issue and has not come to a final conclusion.
 No action is requested at this time; however, we provide a summary of our best understanding of the issue below (For details see Section 4 “Background on “nta””).

+Response: Noted.

 Overlapped Variant